 - Not So Different: Gabrielle and Ares share a fan moment while discussing Xena's skills.

 - Only the Author Can Save Them Now: Invoked and parodied.
 Anything written on the scroll comes true, if not as intended.
 The characters keep trying to figure out the right wording to get themselves out of this mess, but Hilarity Ensues.
 Worse, if they run out of room on the scroll, there'll be no way to fix any of this.

 - Put on a Bus: Before she knew the scroll was enchanted, Gabrielle opted to write a new story about someone other than Xena, so she wrote that Xena went finishing.
-This leaves her out of the episode for most of the episode.
+This leaves her out for most of the episode.

 - Reality Warper: Anyone who writes on the enchanted scroll.

 - Required Secondary Powers: Parodied with Aphrodite, who says it was a lot easier to maintain her hairstyle when she was a goddess.

 - Suspiciously Similar Substitute: Parodied.
 To get Xena back, the characters try describing her clothes, hair, and weapons.
 This instead brings Xena fangirl Minya to the scene.

 - What the Hell, Hero?: Ares calls out Aphrodite for giving Gabrielle the powers of destiny itself.